DebmalyaPal/UCSD-FA25-VIS142/README.md

-# UCSD-FA25-VIS142
-[UCSD-FA25] VIS-142 - Practices in Computing Arts (Role: Teaching Assistant)
+# [UCSD-FA25] VIS-142 - Practices in Computing Arts

 This repository contains code, documentation, and projects from the VIS-142 course.
 It is divided into four main sections to guide students from **Python basics** to **hands-on AI and animation projects**.